 The FICCI-KPMG Indian Media and Entertainment Industry Report 2015 indicates that there has been a steep growth of internet usage in India.
 While the percentage of internet penetration is still pretty low by Western standards, 19%, in absolute values these are impressive numbers in a country of the size of India.

-India is very close to overtaking the US as the second largest population of internet users.
+Growth of the Internet in India is very close to overtaking the US as the second largest population of internet users.
 In fact, many say that India has already surpassed the US and is the second largest country in terms of internet usage, only next to China.

 The number of mobile data users in India has risen to 276 million.
 Indeed, 66% of the Indians who will access the internet for the first time will get it through smartphones, and not from a desktop computer.
 The fall in smartphone prices in the country has certainly helped.